fal-ai-community/llmdifftracker/README.md

 wandb.init(project="your-project-name")
 ```

-## How it Works

-1. The package takes a snapshot of your code files
-2. When changes are detected, it generates a diff
-3. The diff is sent to OpenAI's GPT for summarization
-4. The diff and summary are returned (and optionally logged to Weights & Biases)
+## Bro why not use it based on git diffs?

+That is a good question.
+I would agree that is more accurate.
+However, researcher's often don't commit their code before running experiments.
+Reason for this funny: ML researches are somewhat intrinsically 'hisenbuggy': meaning having runnable code does not mean it's better than the previous version, and in many cases it doesn't even mean it's working.
+This is somewhat different from software engineering, where you typically have specifications and less room for 'tiny, frequent, a-priori-unknowable bug-inducing changes'.

+Therefore we default to using code diffs instead.

 ## Requirements

 - Python 3.6+
-- OpenAI API key
+- fal-api key (recommended) or OpenAI API key
+- `fal-client` package (installed automatically)
 - (Optional) Weights & Biases account

 ## License